Page last updated on: April 6th, 2021

-So he decided to return to the city of Thebes, where he was born and the grave of his mother lied.
-During that time, Pentheus, the son of Agave was reigning.
+When he grew up, Dionysus decided to inflict a severe punishment on Agave, who shamelessly dared to question his divine origin.
+So he decided to return to the city of Thebes, where he was born and where his mother's tomb lay.
+During this time Pentheus, the son of Agave, ruled.